classroomtechtools/modularLibraries.gs/README.md

 Several patterns/features of note:

-1. All that the developer needs to do is have every file represent a different library, and they have the `Import` object available anywhere after an endpoint function is invoked (a "myFunction" or trigger).
+1. Library code in defined all in one file, and in other files the `Import` object is available anywhere after an endpoint function is invoked (a `myFunction` called manually or via trigger).
-2. The Import object itself has a property for each library.
-You each library via this property, throughout your application.
+2. The `Import` object itself has a property for each library.
+You access these libraries via this property, throughout your application.
 1. The library consists of whatever you return from inside Package_ and the helper functions.
 2. The first parameter is by convention the `config` object — the idea is that you can pass in an object of key values to represent various settings or options.
-3. You can also pass in infinite number of parameters instead of just one config object, see `params` in the api, if you really need to do that.
-2. You can build upon namespaces; you can write a library that has helper functions that the library needs for its own use, but also accessible to the developer.
-(You can also write private methods.)
 3. The only globally created in this code is `Import`.

-### Unminified Packaging Code
+## Packaging Code

+The first line of the library is compressed for sanity, but if you wish to understand how it works, behold:

 ```js
 (function (global, name, Package, helpers, creators) {